kienerj/pycdxml/pycdxml/cdxml_converter/README.md

 What its implemented:

 - Conversion to/from cdx to/from cdxml for small molecules and simple reactions
-- Conversion from simple RDKit Mols to cdx/cdxml
+- Conversion from simple RDKit Mols to cdx/cdxml (partial, for example enhanced stereo is not yet implemented)

 ## ChemDraw Format Specification